-Children’s HealthCare of Atlanta at Egleston Children’s Hospital is a 3-month rotation on the consultation liaison service evaluating and treating children and adolescents with complicated medical and psychiatric conditions.
+Children’s HealthCare of Atlanta at Egleston Children’s Hospital is a 4-month (two 2 month blocks) rotation on the consultation liaison service evaluating and treating children and adolescents with complicated medical and psychiatric conditions.
 Egleston is a tertiary care center that serves metropolitan Atlanta and other areas of the state and is a main training site for Emory pediatrics.
-The resident spends one afternoon a week in an outpatient neurology clinic.
-The residents often teach/ supervise medical students and occasionally psychiatric residents.
+The resident spends one ½ day a week in an outpatient neurology clinic for 2 months; during the other block, the resident participates in the Monarch school program at the Emory Autism Center.
+The residents often teach/ supervise medical students and occasionally psychiatric residents

-VPH (View Point Health) Crisis Stabilization Program is a 3- month rotation on the adolescent (14 through 17) psychiatric unit.
+VPH (View Point Health) Crisis Stabilization Program is a 4- month (two 2 month blocks) rotation on the adolescent (14 through 17) psychiatric unit.
 The hospital is a public facility for acute psychiatric care and serves metropolitan Atlanta as well as other areas of Georgia.
 During this rotation, the resident also participates as a member of a multidisciplinary team which provides intensive, outpatient community services to children, adolescents and families.

-Ridgeview Hospital is a 1-month rotation at a non-profit, private institution that provides a range of services from acute inpatient to intensive outpatient care for children and adolescents.
+Ridgeview Hospital is a 1 to 2 month rotation at a non-profit, private institution that provides a range of services from acute inpatient to intensive outpatient care for children and adolescents.
 The residents work as members of multidisciplinary teams on an acute psychiatric unit.
 They also participate in an adolescent substance abuse program as well as in an eating disorders program.

-Emory Autism Center is a 3-month, part time (60%) at an university based center which provides services for individuals with pervasive developmental disorders.
+Emory Autism Center is a part time rotation (occurs during Egleston and Marcus Autism Center) at an university based center which provides services for individuals with pervasive developmental disorders.
 In addition to psychiatric care, the center runs a preschool program and school outreach program.
-The residents participate in assessment, the preschool program and the school consultation program.
+The residents participate in the preschool program and the school consultation program.